joelgrus/drunken-avenger/content/data-science-from-scratch.md

 Many technical books (I won't name names) explain things in their text and then dump pages of hard-to-follow code at you that you are expected to puzzle through.
 I spent a lot of time trying to write clean code that illuminated the concepts <i>on its own</i> and that <i>reinforced</i> the ideas from the text.
 As is the current fashion these days, all of the code and data is <a href = "https://github.com/joelgrus/data-science-from-scratch">on GitHub</a>, if you'd like to get a sense of what the book is about.

 If you are interested in the topic, I encourage you to check it out, write a review, and let me know what you think!
+(You can see the full table of contents on the <a href="http://shop.oreilly.com/product/0636920033400.do">O'Reilly page</a>.)

 <a href="http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X">![book cover]({filename}images/dsfs.jpg)</a>